 Brush Roll: The pouch used to hold makeup brushes.

 Cat Eye: A dramatic eyeliner look that’s thickest and angled at the outer corners.

 Color Wash: Using one shade of eyeshadow for both eyelid and crease.

 Crease: The space above the eyelid and under the browbone.
 Hooded eyes and monolids don’t have a visible crease when the eyes are open.

 Fallout: Usually used in reference to eyeshadow.
 It’s any shadow that falls under the eye or onto the face.
 It’s the reason why makeup artists like me do the eyes first!

-Illuminating: Products that say they are “illuminating” contain some kind of light reflecting particles.
+Illuminating: Products that are “illuminating” contain some kind of light reflecting particles.
 Great for places you want to highlight.
 Stay away from illuminating products if you have oily skin, because they can make the skin look more oily.

 Kit: A makeup artist’s supply of tools and products.